eventflow/EventFlow/Documentation/basics/subscribers.md

 emitted.

-.. _subscribers-rabbitmq:

 ### RabbitMQ

-See :ref:`RabbitMQ setup <setup-rabbitmq>` for details on how to get started using RabbitMQ_.
+See [RabbitMQ setup](../integration/rabbitmq.md) for details on how to get started using RabbitMQ_.

 After RabbitMQ has been configured, all domain events are published